KGerhardt/AnnoSINE_v2/README.md

 conda install -c bioconda annosine2
 ```

-It should be noted that some commands have been replaced if you install VirStrain using bioconda/pip.
+It should be noted that some commands have been replaced if you install AnnoSINE_v2 using bioconda/pip.
 (See below)

 Command (Not bioconda/pip)    |	Command (bioconda/pip)
 ------------ | -------------